Linaro/Connect/_posts/bkk19/sessions/2019-02-08-trusted-firmware-m-whats-cooking.md

 ---
 categories:
 - bkk19
-description: '> Trusted Firmware M is an open source implementation of Platform Security Architecture (PSA) for Arm M profile processors.
+description: Trusted Firmware M is an open source implementation of Platform Security Architecture (PSA) for Arm M profile processors.
 It was publicly launched in Linaro Connect HKG18.<br /> This talk discusses some of the challenges being tackled in TF-M to enable wider adoption.
-Two flavours of core design, concurrent context management, secure interrupt handling, multi-core support are just some of the hot issues on the plate.'
+Two flavours of core design, concurrent context management, secure interrupt handling, multi-core support are just some of the hot issues on the plate.
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-208.png